-They currently have over 50,000 customers on their books and are growing quickly in a market where a quick reaction is establishing a lead over traditional staid banking practices.
+They currently have over 50,000 customers on their books and are quickly growing in a market where a swift reaction is establishing a lead over traditional staid banking practices.

 However with that swift of foot marketing movement must come excellent customer support and the early indicators are that it has not been present, although steps have been taken to rectify this with a UK support number: 0800 103 2959

-The premise of Paymentsense is that for too long small business has been underserved and overcharged by the biggest providers and they have set out to rectify that with a simpler and safer payments solution.
+The premise of Paymentsense is that for too long small business has been underserved and overcharged by the most prominent providers and they have set out to rectify that with a more straightforward and safer payments solution.

-Online merchants can get set up in 24 hours although with the recent trend for plug and play eCommerce add-ons that's not a claim to fame.
+Online merchants can get set up in 24 hours although with the recent trend for plug and play eCommerce website builder add-ons that is not a claim to fame.

 Fixed Contract Fees

 Paymentsense guarantees to set the rate of your fees for the duration of the contract – but isn't that what a contract is for?
-It's a dubious claim of advantage over the competition in my opinion.
+It's a dubious claim of advantage over the competition.